 Jim Beall:

-There is not a large political motion committee well-funded for mentally unwell human beings, OK?
+There is no large political motion committee well-funded for mentally unwell human beings, OK?
 It would not exist.

 By Rhonda Lyons:

-He’s seeking to now not the simplest boom housing options and create avenues for the judicial gadget to deal with people with mental fitness problems and mental health courtroom.
+He’s seeking to know not the simplest boom housing options and create avenues for the judicial gadget to deal with people with mental fitness problems and mental health courtroom.

 Stephen Manley: